Jaehyoonx/build-achieve-grow/README.md

 - Platform: Linux/Unix
 - Blueprint: Node.js (Bitnami)
 - Create custom SSH key → name: 2025-520-yourname
-- Download the .pem file
+- Download the .pem file (the .pem file needs to be in the same location for the terminal meaning if you are in the directory of Desktop .pem has to be in there, if not it will not work.)
 - Instance name: 2025-520-BAG-Ahmed-Bui-Graceffa
 - Add tag: 2025-520
 - Create instance